 The garden is a weird and wonderful place at times, and this list of things you can find in your garden shows just how much.
-Whether it is taking on an landscaping project or you have just moved into a new home and are renovating the garden, here is some of the things that have been found in the past to encourage you (or not in some cases!) to get to work.
+Whether it is taking on a landscaping project or you have just moved into a new home and are renovating the garden, here are some of the things that have been found in the past to encourage you (or not in some cases!) to get to work.

 1. Time Capsule

-A man found a 25 year old time capsule which contained 1980’s baseball cards from the NY Yankees.
+A man found a 25-year-old time capsule which contained 1980’s baseball cards from the NY Yankees.
 Sadly the condition of the cards meant he could not fetch a monetary reward for his findings.

-2. WW2 Bomb
+2. Ww2 Bomb

 3. An Old Stove